colintuck/SQLite-Baseball-Visualizations/README.md

 # SQLite-Baseball-Visualizations

 This was a project using SQLite to query specific information from the Lahman Baseball Database.
-The queried table was then used to make multiple visualizations using the data.
+Python was used on the SQLite queried table to make multiple visualizations of the data.

 0.1 Copyright Notice & Limited Use License for Data